alexandrelevine/website/Tungsten-Fabric-15-minute-deployment-with-k8s-on-AWS.md

 ## Introduction

 This document contains instructions to deploy a Tungsten Fabric cluster that interconnects PODs orchestrated by Kubernetes.
-The Tungsten Fabric cluster is composed of one controller and two compute nodes that run as EC2 VMs.
+The Tungsten Fabric cluster is composed of deployment node, one controller and two compute nodes that run as EC2 VMs.

 ## Requirements